This blog may contain affiliate links. Read our disclosure policy for more info.

 The falls are easily accessible from the car parking lot and there is a short trail you can walk over a bridge to the far side of the falls.
 Information boards line the walkway telling about the history of the falls as well as the nature around you.

-Athabasca Falls is open all year round and to me is easily one of the best places to stop on the Icefields Parkway.
+Athabasca Falls is open all year round and in the winter the falls turn into a frozen winter wonderland.
+Visiting Athabasca Falls is also one of the best things to do in Jasper in the winter!

 15. Valley of the 5 Lakes